silentkarmi/python_OOPS_robot_action_planner/README.md

 >> Program main starts from : runner.py
 >> Structure of Code in runner.py
     - ask_for_odrer : asks input for the order
-    - generate_plan : The algorithm is written in planner.py which calls:
+    - generate_plan : The algorithm is written in planner.py which calls in planner.py:
         find_plan (finds a solution, if its there) and then, execute_plan (it calls all the callbacks, if there is a plan)
 >> Note: python3 is being used, I have also added the Shebang line for this.